 Anatomy Arsenal: Namu and Tick Tock both have blades concealed in their arms.
 Tick Tock also has a screw concealed inside of her foot.
 Word of God has stated that her whole body is a weapon, and itís implied that both of them have much more than just whatís been shown so far.

-Awesome by Analysis: Abee, surprisingly.
+Awesomeness by Analysis: Abee, surprisingly.
 He's able to copy extremely high-level telekinetic techniques after seeing them in practice a single time, and even manages to surpass the original user.

-Ax Crazy: Notable examples include Number Three, Number Fifty (to a certain degree), the Witch of the West, and Tick Tock.
+Ax-Crazy: Notable examples include Number Three, Number Fifty (to a certain degree), the Witch of the West, and Tick Tock.

 In Tick Tock's defense, she's an android that's been programmed to be as ruthless as possible while on a mission.
 Doesn't stop her from being downright scary at some points, though.